GUIDE TO BUYING TENNIS BALLS

 Do the numbers on tennis balls mean anything?

 Numbers on tennis balls can be used for a few reasons.
-If you are playing tennis at the same time as someone on an adjacent court, it can be easy to mix up balls.
-This can cause issues if you are using the same brand of tennis ball, but yours are new, whilst the players on the other court are using old balls.
+One of those reasons is to prevent balls from getting mixed up.
+If you are playing tennis at the same time as someone on an adjacent court it can cause issues if you are using the same brand of tennis ball, but yours are new, whilst the players on the other court are using old balls.
 An easy solution to this, is to use tennis balls that are marked with your court number.

-Numbers printed on tennis balls may also indicate the age range or “stage” of the ball.
+Finally, numbers printed on tennis balls may also indicate the age range or “stage” of the ball.
 For example, Vermont stage 2 balls are designed to be used by players aged 8 & 9 years old, whilst stage 3 balls are designed to be used by smaller children aged 8 and under.
+See the table below for a full run down of the categorisation of junior tennis balls.

 Pressurised vs pressureless tennis balls